aws-amplify/docs/docs/lib/graphqlapi/fragments/flutter/subscribe-data.md

 <amplify-callout>

-Subscribe is not available just yet for Flutter.
-We are actively working on this.
+Subscribe is not yet available for Amplify Flutter and is being actively worked on.

 </amplify-callout>